mahnaz007/ImagePreprocessing/docs/usage.md

 ## Introduction
 # Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, and Defacing)
-This pipeline automates the preprocessing of neuroimaging data, including conversion Dicom data to the BIDS format, validation of the dataset, and defacing for anonymization.
-It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before conducting further analysis.
+This pipeline automates the preprocessing of neuroimaging data, including conversion Dicom data to the BIDS format, validation of the dataset, and defacing.
+It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before applying further analysis.

 The pipeline consists of three main steps:
 - **BIDsing**: Converting raw neuroimaging data (e.g., DICOM) into BIDS format.